vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 "On account of their unique dispassion, they conquered the Lord by virtue of their surrender unto His feet; but, they were conquered by their compassion, and on account

-unto His feet; but

-332

-Essence of Srimad Rahasyatraya Saram

-of this, our masters taught these truths to the worthy disciples".
+unto His feet; but of this, our masters taught these truths to the worthy disciples".

 Desika points out in this verse that these truths were all obtained on account of 'सत्संप्रदायसिद्ध सदाचार्योपदेश' or the instructions obtained from noble masters who were established according to the continuous tradition.
 He analyses the Dvayamantra in different ways as follows: